BabylonJS/Documentation/content/How_To/mesh/creation/param/line_system.md

 [A Playground Example of a Linesystem](https://www.babylonjs-playground.com/#165IV6#66) [A Playground Update of the Linesystem](https://www.babylonjs-playground.com/#165IV6#10)

-A line system is colored with a color property
+A line system can also be colored with a color property

 ```javascript
 linesystem.color = new BABYLON.Color3(1, 0, 0);